ikmb/deepvariant/docs/usage.md

 `ruby samplesheet_from_folder.rb --folder /path/to/reads --pacbio > Samples.csv`

-Please note that the script makes some assumptions about the naming structure of the FastQ files (please check manually to see if the information makes sense!).
+Please note that the script makes some assumptions about the naming structure of the FastQ files.
+For Illumina reads, the script tries to group reads by library name into patient/sample sets.
+For Pacbio, this is not possible - so you will have to edit the sample sheet to properly set up the grouping of multiple movies into one sample and patient.

+The columns indivID and sampleID can otherwise be changed by you to better suit your needs.
+The indivID determines to output folder name (i.e. a patient), the sampleID should be designate a particular biological sample.
 ### `--pacbio`

 Specifies that the input data are pacbio CCS reads.
 This triggers an alternative analysis workflow, including SV calling.